How to choose your coach.

 The first thing you need to ask before choosing your coach is: Are you accredited and by whom?

 All other training, qualifications, and experiences will just add up to the professional status of your future coach.
 But, the first thing you need to ensure is the accreditation status of your coach.
-An accreditation from an independent body, not a corporate organization, that puts the primary care on the end user, the coachee, YOU.
+Accreditation from an independent body, not a corporate organization, that puts the primary care on the end user, the coachee, YOU.
 Accreditation should ensure that coaches have the right training to do the work they are paid to do and to ensure that users receive a high-quality service.

 The difference between certification and accreditation is often misunderstood.
 Certification is verification related to products, processes, systems or persons.
-Accreditation is verification related to demonstration of competence to carry out specific tasks.
+Accreditation is verification related to the demonstration of competence to carry out specific tasks.
 Thus, accreditation is higher than certification.
 Accreditation matters.
 The International Authority for Professional Coaching and Mentoring explains all the answers to why accreditation matters.

 For example, students receive a certificate on completion of their degree, but it is the University that has the courses accredited, which sometimes is the differentiation reason whether a student will select one University over another.
-An accreditation from an International body of independent accreditations ensures the training, the skills and the code of ethics that your coach follows.
+Accreditation from an International body of independent accreditations ensures the training, the skills and the code of ethics that your coach follows.

 The accreditation status should be a key differentiator in choosing who to hire.
 People need to be aware of and acknowledge accredited professionals.
 That is because the real benefactor of good quality coaching is the client and always the client.
 Coaching profession should be protected by people who are not accredited to coach in the same way that the medical profession requires medical registration and accreditation for a physician to see a patient.